-Boxercise classes and boxing clubs in schools can be used to improve fitness and behaviour, as well as tackle bullying and racism says Rob Bowden
+Boxercise classes and boxing clubs in schools can be used to improve fitness and behavior, as well as tackle bullying and racism says Rob Bowden

 Boxing in schools hit the headlines in 2007 with its reintroduction to a group of schools in the London borough of Bromley.
 Once again the subject has raised much debate, with the qualities of self discipline and fitness weighed against the image of an inherently violent sport with the potential to cause harm to another student.